 They will enjoy the budgeting insights, the retailer cashback, and a much slimmer wallet.

 Sounds pretty cool?
 It is.

 We are not through yet.
 Let's discover the recently-announced Curve Metal.

 Curve Black is £9.99 per month with an upgraded offering

-The new metal cards, available in the UK for the moment, offer a host of exclusive benefits.
+The new metal cards offer a host of exclusive benefits.

-Not only do cardholders get to enjoy the superior look and feel of Curve Metal, but they can also enjoy unlimited fee-free spending abroad; and get 1% cashback from big names such as Harrods, Selfridges, and Uber.
+Cardholders get to enjoy the superior look and feel of Curve Metal and unlimited fee-free spending abroad; they get 1% cashback from big names such as Harrods, Selfridges, and Uber.